swoosh/swoosh/README.md

 ## Adapters

-Swoosh supports the most popular transactional email providers out of the box and also has a SMTP adapter.
+Swoosh supports the most popular transactional email providers out of the box and also has an SMTP adapter.
 Below is the list of the adapters currently
 included:

 | Provider     | Swoosh adapter                                                                                      |